mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/tags/lookup.md

 **Response**

-A successful response returns the details of the tag including information about your container ID, instance ID and, unique tag `@id`.
+A successful response returns the details of the collection qualifier including information about your container ID, instance ID and, unique collection qualifier `@id`.

 ```json
 {